Bhupendra Singh (Madhya Pradesh politician)

-Bhupendra Singh (born 20 May 1960) is an Indian politician and a former minister of Home affairs in government of Madhya Pradesh and current Minister of Urban Development and Housing minister in Government of Madhya Pradesh.
+Bhupendra Singh (born 20 May 1960) is an Indian politician and a former minister in charge of Home Affairs, IT & Transport as well as Urban Development and Housing in Government of Madhya Pradesh.

 From 2013 to December 2018, he was a cabinet minister in the Government of Madhya Pradesh, for the IT and transport department, later in 2016 his IT department has been switched with home department after Babulal Gaur skipped the post.
-In the 2009 general election, he was elected to the 15th Lok Sabha from the Sagar Lok Sabha constituency of Madhya Pradesh after two consecutive huge marginal losses in assembly election 2003 & 2008 from Surkhi & Khurai respectively.
+In the 2009 general election, he was elected to the 15th Lok Sabha from the Sagar Lok Sabha constituency of Madhya Pradesh after two consecutive losses in assembly election 2003 & 2008 from Surkhi & Khurai respectively.

 He was also a member of Madhya Pradesh Legislative Assembly during 1993-2003 from Surkhi.

-Currently he is minister for Urban Development & Housing, Govt. of M.P.
+Currently he is ex-minister for Urban Development & Housing, Govt. of M.P.